Contents

 Criteria for Participation

-- UCR instructor of an existing online course.
+- UC Riverside instructors of existing online courses

 Schedule, Format, and Modalities

-- Submission of a written reflection (a form/template will be provided).
+- Submission of a written reflection about key takeaways and ways you enhanced/will enhance your course through the program (a form/template will be provided)

-- Meet 1:1 with an instructional designer within 2 months of proposal acceptance.
+- Meet 1:1 with a UCR instructional designer about your goals and strategies to enhance your course within 2 months of proposal acceptance

-- Attend at least 2 drop-in hour sessions per term through Spring 2027.
+- Attend at least 2 drop-in hour sessions per term through Spring 2027 to: check-in informally, engage with other participants, ask or answer questions, participate in discussion, or receive support

 Participant Award Disbursement